 How might a spousal IRA affect your estate planning?

-You should take the same care designating beneficiaries for a spousal IRA as you would any other retirement account.
-Though IRA account owners will typically designate the surviving spouse as their primary beneficiary, you may wish to designate someone other than a spouse.
-Make sure to review your beneficiary designations periodically, too.
-It may be advisable to discuss your beneficiary designations with your attorney in light of distribution rules for IRA inheritors set forth by the SECURE Act.
+You should take the same care designating beneficiaries for a spousal IRA as you would for any other retirement account.
+While many account owners name their spouse as the primary beneficiary, you may choose someone else depending on your planning goals.
+Review your beneficiary designations periodically, especially in light of the SECURE Act’s 10‑year distribution rule for many non‑spouse beneficiaries.
+It may be helpful to discuss your designations with your estate planning attorney.

 When might a spousal IRA not be right for you?